DfE-approved CPD & support

-Expand the headings below for details of CPD and support from the Department for Education (DfE).
+Expand the headings below for details of CPD programmes, resources and support from, or endorsed by, the Department for Education (DfE).

 Using AI in education settings: support materials